Ranthambore National Park — location and key facts

 Two vehicle types operate in Ranthambore: Gypsies (jeeps) and Canters.
 Both are government-managed and the only vehicles permitted inside the park on safari.

-Canter: A 20-seat open vehicle with shared booking only.
-It is not permitted in Zones 7 and 8 and more economical per seat.
+• Canter: A 20-seat open vehicle with shared booking only.
+It is not permitted in Zones 7 and 8 and is more economical per seat.

 A trained naturalist guide accompanies every safari — mandatory and is already included in the permit fee.

 All safari permits are booked through the official Rajasthan Forest Department booking portal.
-There is no official alternative — all other websites are private agents or unauthorized.
+There is no official alternative.

 • Official Booking Portal: booking.forestrajasthan.com